 Snakes, lizards, alligators, turtles, frogs and toads are so kindly dealt with in the third section that one almost believes that the youngster who yearns for their companionship shows much better judgment than does the adult who spurns them.

-The last section is devoted to the care and maintenance of the home aquarium; and a list of desirable tenants is given, to-
+The last section is devoted to the care and maintenance of the home aquarium; and a list of desirable tenants is given, together with an account of their varying needs and habits.